Playing Markov Games Without Observing Payoffs: Introduction

-In our work we ask the following natural question: can the \emph{copycat strategy} of \citet{feldman2010playing} be extended to Markov games, where the current state depends on the history of actions?
-In such setting, how can a learner mimic an adversary while ensuring sublinear payoff growth?
-Our first challenge is to define what constitutes a zero-sum symmetric Markov game, for which we identify three natural notions of symmetry.
-The first is \emph{per-state symmetric games} (SSG), where each state corresponds to a symmetric zero-sum matrix game.
-The second, \emph{symmetry with respect to Markov policies} (MSG), captures symmetry between any two Markov policies.
+To address this, our first challenge is to formalize the concept of a zero-sum symmetric Markov game.
+Intuitively, symmetry captures the property that if the players were to swap roles, exchanging their strategies and positions, their expected payoffs would simply be negated.
+This suggests a holistic definition where the value of the game remains symmetric over the entire horizon.
+Capturing this intuition at different levels of granularity, we identify three natural notions of symmetry: The first is \emph{per-state symmetric games} (SSG), where each state corresponds to a symmetric zero-sum matrix game.
+The second, \emph{symmetry with respect to Markov policies} (MSG), captures symmetry between any two Markov policies; namely policies that depend only on the current state.
 The third, \emph{symmetry with respect to history-dependent policies} (HSG), generalizes this further to symmetry between any pair of history-dependent policies.